Brexit: Implications for Intellectual Property

 On 29 March 2017 the UK began the formal process of its withdrawal from the EU by serving notice of withdrawal under Article 50 of the Lisbon Treaty.
 Withdrawal will conclude with the repeal by the UK of the European Communities Act 1972, with the effect that the EU treaties will cease to apply to the UK.
 There is a maximum two year timeframe from formal notification for this to take place (unless extended by agreement).
-The UK is therefore likely to leave the EU in the Spring of 2019.
+The UK is therefore planning to leave the EU by the end of March 2019.

-Discussions are taking place regarding the post – Brexit options for IP.
+There have been a series of papers published by the European Commission, the UK Government and the EU Intellectual Property Office regarding the post-Brexit options for IP.
 National IP rights are unlikely to be affected post-Brexit.
 Pan-European IP rights will be affected.
 Trade marks and designs are likely to be the IP rights most affected but it will impact on other IP rights as well.
+The most recent and informative documents are the EU Commission’s Draft Agreement on the withdrawal of the UK from the EU and the subsequent publication on 19 March 2018 of the amended text issued by the UK Government highlighting the terms which have been agreed.

-New EUTM filings post-Brexit will not extend to the UK (they will be limited to the EU).
-Trade mark owners will need to seek national protection in the UK for their trade marks.
-Application through the Madrid Protocol will still be available for IRs designating the UK.
+New EUTM and RCD filings post-Brexit will not extend to the UK (they will be limited to the EU 27).
+Brand owners will need to seek national protection in the UK for their trade marks and designs.
+Application through the Madrid System will still be available for IRs designating the UK and the UK Government has ratified the Hague Agreement on designs which will come into effect in June 2018.

-The UK court system will no longer have EU trade mark courts post-Brexit.
+The UK court system will no longer have EU trade mark courts.
 EUTM holders will not be able to enforce them in the UK and obtain pan-EU injunctions under the EUTM Regulation.
-The effect on pan-EU injunctions already granted is unknown.
-Brexit will also impact on the general jurisdiction of the UK Courts and enforcement of their judgments.
-Infringement proceedings may need to be brought separately in the UK and EU.
+Brexit may also impact on the general jurisdiction of the UK Courts and enforcement of their judgements in EU 27.

-Patents – Potential Significant Impact on UPCA post Brexit
+Patents – Potential Significant Impact on Unitary Patent Court and Unitary European Patent Regime post Brexit

-Brexit will not affect the current European patent system as governed by the European Patent Convention.
-There will be no impact on businesses' ability to apply to the European Patent Office for patent protection covering the UK.
-Existing European patents covering the UK will also be unaffected.
+Current European Patent Regime:It is important to note that the UK’s exit from the EU will not affect the current European Patent system, which is governed by the European Patent Convention.
+Businesses can continue to apply to the European Patent Office for patent protection which will include the UK.
+Existing European Patents covering the UK are also unaffected and European patent attorneys based in the UK will continue to be able to represent applicants before the EPO.

 Other IP – Lower Impact post Brexit